Mejri-Mehdi/PredictiveMotorAI/README.md

 *   📊 **Technical Slide Presentation:** A highly visual executive summary highlighting the engineering achievements, hardware topologies, and real-time performance profiles.

 > [!TIP]
-> **Recruiters and Collaborators:** The full report and slide deck contain intellectual property and are hosted externally due to size limitations.
+> **Recruiters Only:** The full report and slide deck contain intellectual property and are hosted externally due to size limitations.
 Please email me at [mehdimejri15@gmail.com](mailto:mehdimejri15@gmail.com) or open an issue, and I will gladly share them with you!

 ---